 You like Cat Mate’s ice packs, but you need more room.
 Their C500 has the solution.
 The plate-style feeder comes with five compartments.
 They rotate, each meal appearing in the opening at the designated time.
 Both the top and tray are dishwasher safe, providing relief when it comes time for cleaning.
 If you’re worried about the unit tipping over, it mounts to a board without a problem.

 The downsides?
 The feeding tray is plastic, unhappily.
 Also, people found problems with the plate failing to line up with the opening, though Cat Mate includes instructions for troubleshooting this issue.

 PetSafe yet again.
 This time, they offer a plate-style feeder.
 You have the option of providing five meals, or one single meal, depending on how you set up the dividers and program the timer.
 If you’re available to refill the feeder, you can get nine meals scheduled.
 Each pocket holds up to 1 cup of food.
 The interior is entirely dishwasher safe, making clean-up a breeze (the outside cleans with a damp cloth).
 The price is very reasonable, making this an excellent option for people wanting to provide their cats with variety.

-The downsides?
+Downsides?
 There’s no way to program a specific time, as the bowl is keyed to your cat.
-However, if you’re not worried about that, it’s a great option (also works for medications!).
+However, if you’re not worried about that, it’s a great option (it also works for medications!).
 There is only one bowl provided, so you have to stay on top of refills.